Frankie Barrettois a suicide attempt survivor.

 Frankie Barretto left a troubled home life to join the U.S. Army and fell into a deep depression after being discharged for a knee injury.
+I interviewed him in New York, NY, on February 19, 2012.
 Suicide is the second most common cause of death in the U.S. military.
 Here, he discusses some of the issues we face with reintegrating soldiers into society.

 I was in the Army with so many people and I got out right out before everything happened.